liveanddeadcat/Yuchen-s-little-spectral-flow-/README.md

 1. Compare and visualise the spectral profiles of your reference controls
 2. OLS spectral unmixing with AF extraction
-3. Other unmixing methods: Weighted LS, Ridge regression (developing)
+3. Other unmixing methods: Weighted LS, NNLS, Ridge regression (developing)
 4. Evaluate your unmixing model via statistical methods
 5. Visulisation of unmixed data
-6. Downstream analysis on unmixed data: data transformation, integration, clustering.
+6. Downstream analysis on unmixed data: data transformation, feature discovery, integration, clustering.

 ## Get started
 You need to get a few things ready before you start using scripts in this repo: